klustria/helidon-mp-ocivault-unittest/Practices.md

           return Base64Value.createFromEncoded(secretsData.get(key)).toDecodedString();
       }
       ```
-   5. Resolve all symbols that are in red indicating that they are currently unresolved:
+   5. Resolve all symbols that are in red indicating that they are currently unresolved symbols:
       1. Hover the mouse cursor over `Map` and click `Import class` from the tooltip pop-up and select `java.util` if presented with multiple choices.
-      2. Do the same for Base64Value and select `io.helidon.common` if presented with multiple choices.
+      2. Do the same for `Base64Value` and select `io.helidon.common` if presented with multiple choices.
       3. If having difficulty with above steps, you can also just manually add these import statements right after the package declaration (*Note: As much as possible, arrange the imports in alphabtical order and group them based on package name*):
          ```java
          import io.helidon.common.Base64Value;

          import java.util.Map;
          ```
-6. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` from the Project tool window and use `File->New->Java Class` from the menu bar and enter `CdiBeanFakeTest` which will then create `public class CdiBeanFakeTest`.
+6. Create a new junit test class by highlighting `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` from the `Project` tool window and use `File->New->Java Class` from the menu bar and enter `CdiBeanFakeTest` which will then create `public class CdiBeanFakeTest`.
 The class only needs package visibility scope so remove the `public` keyword from the class declaration.
 7. Add an inner class that simulates a `VaultsClient` performing a `createSecret()` call:
    1. Inside the new test class, create `FakeVaultsBean` as a static class that implements `Vaults` interface.
 Place this code snippet at the end of the `CdiBeanFakeTest's` body
       ```java